jordyvanvorselen/blog/content/posts/dive-into-the-unknown/index.md

 > "It's not how our process works.
 The custo..."

-You're starting to feel tired and just want to dive into the unknown.
+Tired of it all you feel the desire to jump back into the lake.
+Let's just swim, you think.
+Just nod.

-_But the next time, you gather 'round the lake, once again._
+_And the next time, you gather 'round the lake, once again._